 - a.
 Engaging early with tangata whenua and with landowners, communities and potential funding partners in sub-catchments in line with the priority areas listed in Table 3.11-2; and - Assessing the reasons for current water quality and sources of contaminant discharge, at various scales in a sub-catchment; and - c.
 Encouraging cost-effective mitigations where they have the biggest effect on improving water quality; and - d.
-Allowing, where multiple farming enterprises contribute to a mitigation, for the resultant reduction in diffuse discharges to be apportioned to each enterprise in accordance with their respective contribution to the mitigation and their respective responsibility for the ongoing management of the mitigation.
+Allowing, wheremultiple farmingenterprises contribute to a mitigation, for the resultant reduction in diffuse discharges to be apportioned to each enterprise in accordance with their respective contribution to the mitigation and their respective responsibility for the ongoing management of the mitigation.

-Policy 10: Provide for point source discharges of regional significance/Te Kaupapa Here 10: Te whakatau i ngā rukenga i ngā pū tuwha e noho tāpua ana ki te rohe
+Policy 10: Provide for point source discharges from activities of regional significance/Te Kaupapa Here 10: Te whakatauingārukenga i ngā pū tuwha e noho tāpua ana ki te rohe

-When deciding resource consent applications for point source discharges of nitrogen, phosphorus, sediment and microbial pathogens to water or onto or into land, provide for the:
+When deciding resource consent applications for point source discharges of nitrogen, phosphorus, sediment and microbial pathogens to water or onto or into land, subject to Policy 11 and Policy 12, provide for the:

 - a.
-Continued operation of regionally significant infrastructure '; and - b.
-Continued operation of regionally significant industry'.
+Continued-operation and development of regionally significant infrastructure'; and - b.
+Continued-operation and development of regionally significant industry'.

-Policy 11: Application of Best Practicable Option and mitigation or offset of effects to point source discharges/Te Kaupapa Here 11: Te whakahāngai i te Kōwhiringa ka Tino Taea me ngā mahi whakangāwari pānga; te karo rānei i ngā pānga ki ngā rukenga i ngā pū tuwha
+Policy 11: Application of Best Practicable Option and mitigation or offset of effects-to point source discharges/Te Kaupapa Here 11: Te whakahāngai i te Kōwhiringa ka Tino Taea me ngā mahi whakangāwari pānga; te karo rānei i ngā pānga ki ngā rukenga i ngā pū tuwha